franzbu/EnhancedSpaces.spoon/README.md

 For switching directly to any mSpace, press 'alt' and the key for your mSpace.

-As before, the below lines represent the default setup, and you do not need to add them to your 'init.lua' if the shortcuts are to your liking.
+As before, the below line represents the default setup, and you do not need to add it to your 'init.lua' if the shortcuts are to your liking.

-However, in case you would like to change this modifier, add the following line to your 'init.lua', making the appropriate changes ragarding your desired modifier(s):
+However, in case you would like to change this modifier, add the following line to your 'init.lua', making the appropriate changes:

 ```lua
   ...